GalaxiaGuy/MobileLibraries/README.md

 </StackLayout>
 ```
 ## LayerLayout
-A `Layout` that displays all its children on top of each other.
+A `Layout` that arranges all its children on top of each other.
 Each child is laid out with the size of the largest.
 ```xml
 <gwg:LayerLayout>
     <Image Source="my_background" />